 In July 21, 2022, LNVA had a levee breach incident that caused some flood damages to residential homes.
-The insurance company investigated the incident and is working with residents on the estimates of their potential claims.
-As of August 17, 2022, the insurance company made a final determination to approve and respond to the claims associated with the levee breach.
+The insurance company investigated the incident and settled all claims as of July 6, 2023.
 At this time, there is no potential claim that will need to be paid by LNVA.
 LNVA has added additional written procedures, operational needs, and training to help prevent any further levee failures.